 One student may have trouble hitting a C#, so we’ll work on those.
 Another may be very tense so we’ll spend some time helping them relax.
 Maybe they play too timidly and need a confidence boost.

-The beauty of private lessons is the ability to truly customize everything to suit the student’s needs.
+The beauty of private lessons, in-studio or online, is the ability to truly customize everything to suit the student’s needs.

 My goal is to help students get well on their way to a lifetime love of learning and making music.

 In 3-6 months after beginning with their instrument, they should be:

 - Reading music consistently at a level appropriate to their progress.